-At June 30, 2022, the carrying amount of the County's deposits was \$175.2 million, and the total bank balance amounted to \$241.8 million.
+Cash includes cash equivalents and demand deposits.
+At June 30, 2023, the carrying amount of the County's cash was \$185.6 million, and the total bank balance amounted to \$243.1 million.
 The difference between the carrying amount and the bank balance includes temporary reconciling items such as outstanding checks and deposits in transit.
-Of the bank balance, \$250 thousand was covered by federal depository insurance and \$241.6 million was uninsured.
+Of the bank balance, \$250 thousand was covered by federal depository insurance and \$242.9 million was uninsured.
 The total bank balance reflects a need to keep funds available for cash flow purposes.
 The uninsured deposits were held by a financial institution, which is legally required by the GC to collateralize the County's deposits by pledging government securities or first trust deed mortgage notes.
-In accordance with GC \$53652, the market value of the pledged securities and first trust deed mortgage notes must be at least 110 percent and 150 percent of the County's deposits, respectively, as provided for in the County's Contract for Deposit of Moneys.
+In accordance with GC §53652, the market value of the pledged securities and first trust deed mortgage notes must be at least 110 percent and 150 percent of the County's deposits, respectively, as provided for in the County's Contract for Deposit of Moneys.